 Gammagard Litigation: Represented approximately 29 individuals, most of them children, who contracted Hepatitis C from contaminated intravenous immune globulin, called Gammagard, manufactured by Baxter Healthcare, Inc. The firm was designated lead counsel in the Gammagard MDL (multi-district litigation) venued in Federal Court in Los Angeles.
 The firm also took the lead in conducting discovery in the MDL.
 The firm negotiated a unique settlement agreement for its clients that provided immediate payment for damages resulting from living with Hepatitis C, an incurable chronic disease, and at the same time provided for future payments for complications that may arise from Hepatitis C. That settlement agreement became the model used to settle all individual Gammagard cases around the country as well as to settle a class action filed in Los Angeles.

-Bhopal Gas Leak Disaster - Bhopal, India: Represented the Government of India, on behalf of the victims, in the Bhopal Gas Leak Disaster which claimed thousands of lives and injured hundreds of thousands of others in December 1984.
+Bhopal Gas Leak Disaster - Bhopal, India: Represented the Government of India on behalf of the victims of the Bhopal Gas Leak Disaster, which claimed thousands of lives and injured hundreds of thousands of others in December 1984.
 The case against Union Carbide closed with a $470 million settlement.

 Shiley Heart Valve Litigation: Represented individuals who had received defective artificial heart valves manufactured by Shiley Incorporated, a subsidiary of Pfizer Inc. We established a cause of action for emotional distress damages under California law for clients implanted with the defective valve who had not yet experienced valve failure.
 We negotiated a settlement for more than 300 prefracture claimants, domestic and foreign, preserving the right of these clients to bring a subsequent claim if the valve failed in the future.
 The firm has also represented more than 35 individual claimants in personal injury and wrongful death claims arising out of the failure of the heart valves.